WASHINGTON, June 20, 2015 /PRNewswire-USNewswire/ -- Following is the daily "Profile America" feature from the U.S. Census Bureau:

-Profile America — Friday, June 20th.
-The first Chinese student to graduate from an American college was Yung Wing, a naturalized American who received his bachelor of arts degree from Yale University in New Haven, Connecticut this month in 1854.
+Profile America — Saturday, June 20th.
+The first Chinese student to graduate from an American college was Yung Wing, a naturalized American who received his Bachelor of Arts degree from Yale University in New Haven, Connecticut this month in 1854.
 That year, some 16,000 Chinese immigrants arrived in California, though ensuing restrictions greatly reduced the annual arrivals for decades thereafter.
-Today, there are about 3.7 million Americans of Chinese descent, and they are no longer a rarity on college campuses.
-Over 46 percent of school-age Chinese-Americans are enrolled in college or graduate school, while 27 percent of adults have graduate or professional degrees.
-You can find more facts about America's people, places and economy from the American Community Survey at www.census.gov.
+Today, there are almost 3.7 million Americans of Chinese descent, and they are no longer a rarity on college campuses.
+Nearly 29 percent of school age Chinese-Americans are enrolled in college or graduate school, while 27 percent of adults have graduate or professional degrees.
+You can find more facts about America's people, places and economy, from the American Community Survey, at www.census.gov.

 Sources: Kane's Famous First Facts, 3011